 Reclaim your work-life balance with these easy DIY projects.

-You might have started to notice things about your home that you wouldn't usually.
 Perhaps a room needs a refresh or your garden could do with de-weeding.
 But where do you start?

 Don't worry, our simple DIY ideas will spruce up your home and make it a better place to work and play.

 READ MORE: Working from home during lockdown

 If you're renting, check with your landlord before making any changes to the walls or fixtures.

 If you’re in a new build, check your agreement to see what you can and can’t do.

 Pinterest and YouTube are your best friends for inspiration and specific advice.

 Don’t do anything you’re not completely comfortable with, especially with power tools.
 Our NHS doesn’t need any extra strain right now.

 Separating your work area from other parts of your house can help your wellbeing.
 One way to do this is to give your home office a different colour scheme.